Hello !

 I am an economic theorist, with a focus on information economics and dynamic games.

-Starting in September 2025, I will be a Postdoctoral Prize Research Fellow at Nuffield College, Oxford.
+I recently completed my PhD at Columbia University, and I will be a Postdoctoral Prize Research Fellow at Nuffield College, Oxford starting in September 2025.

 Research